 “The U.S. should renounce its wrong approach of unilateral sanctions and maximum pressure,” she said.
 “In the meantime, other parties to the JCPOA should be committed to full and effective implementation of the deal.
 We hope relevant sides will meet each other halfway and work for amelioration.
 China stands ready to work with others to this end.”

 — International Atomic Energy Agency (@iaeaorg) September 7, 2019

 A step away from weapons grade

-Flanked by advanced centrifuges, Kamalvandi told reporters that Iran has begun using an array of 20 IR-6 centrifuges and 20 IR-4 centrifuges, which are both faster at enriching uranium than the 5,060 first-generation IR-1 centrifuges allowed under the deal.
-That reduces the one-year timeline that experts have estimated it would take for Iran to produce enough material for a nuclear weapon.
+Flanked by advanced centrifuges, Iran’s Kamalvandi told reporters that Tehran has begun using an array of 20 IR-6 centrifuges and 20 IR-4 centrifuges, which are both faster at enriching uranium than the 5,060 first-generation IR-1 centrifuges allowed under the deal.
+That reduces the one-year timeline that experts estimated it would take for Iran to produce enough material for a nuclear weapon.

-The U.S. withdrawal from the JCPOA followed by Trump’s decision to re-impose even tougher sanctions on Iran — a supposed bid by the U.S. president to force the Mideast nation to negotiate new terms — badly damaged Iran’s oil exports and caused the value of its currency to drop by more than 50 percent.
+The U.S. withdrawal from the JCPOA, followed by Trump’s decision to re-impose even tougher sanctions on Iran — a supposed bid by the U.S. president to force the Mideast nation to negotiate new terms — has badly damaged Iran’s oil exports, and caused the value of its currency to drop by more than 50 percent.

-Iran, however, says it is losing patience with European powers.
+Iran, however, said it is losing patience with the European powers.
 “If Europeans want to make any decision, they should do it soon,” said Kamalvandi.
 “We cannot remain in the deal unilaterally.”